zyh1999/ASPO/README.md

 ### 3 Evaluation

+When using the Verl framework for RL training, we observed a consistent discrepancy between the evaluation results produced by the in-training weights and the saved model checkpoints.
+To ensure the accurate selection of model checkpoints, our evaluation is conducted using the saved checkpoints.

 #### 3.1 Automated Evaluation Pipeline
 To automatically scan a specified directory and evaluate all saved model checkpoints during training, run the following script on a GPU-enabled machine: